Sorry, nothing in cart.

 Recommended Dosage

 Rapact 5 mg is a doctor’s prescription-based medication.
-Thereby, the treatment plan of this medication is customized based on the kind and severity levels of cancer, pre-existing medical health complications, entire well-being, currently undertaking treatments (if any), and allergies.
+Thereby, the treatment plan of this medication is customized based on the kind and severity levels of cancer, pre-existing medical health complications, overall well-being, currently undertaking treatments (if any), and allergies.
 Thereby, do not take the medication on your own without checking it with your healthcare provider.
 Changing the medication plan on your own can lead you to serious medical complications.

 Side Effects